 People buy tickets in advance of boarding, the way you would for a subway, so when you're on the platform and the bus comes, everybody just jumps on and the bus zooms off.
 There's none of that fussing about paying the bus driver that slows things down and creates bottlenecks.

 Imagine if we had rapid bus service to Laguardia and JFK—it would be almost as fast as having a subway that goes all the way to the terminals, like many cities in developed nations have.

 Mayor Gregor Robertson came to our show in Vancouver some years ago on a bike.
 The next time I came to town he asked, “Do you have a bike?”

 “Got time for a ride?”

 So, I got a tour of the city while Robertson explained what he was doing, what problems he faced and what possibilities lay ahead.
-Bike lanes were just going in there at that time and he was facing some resistance.
+Bike lanes were just going in there at that time and he was up against some resistance.

-I mentioned that in many other places there was similarly resistance at first, but soon the businesses noticed that bikes brought more foot traffic to the shops, so they began clamoring for bike lanes, racks and plazas.
+In many other places, there was similarly resistance at first, but soon the businesses realized bikes brought more foot traffic to the shops, so they began clamoring for bike lanes, racks and plazas.
 They had to see for themselves.

-Curitiba also created innovations in recycling that are reducing their carbon footprint.
+Curitiba has also created innovations in recycling that are reducing their carbon footprint.
 In 1989, Curitiba residents began to trade trash for tokens–four pounds of trash could be traded for one pound of produce.
 Today, 90% of the city participates in the recycling program.
-Where most cities develop mountains in landfills along the periphery, Curitiba recycles 70% of its garbage.
+Where most cities develop mountains of landfills along the periphery, Curitiba recycles 70% of its garbage.